Skip to content

 Since initiating hull cleaning operations on Odfjell vessels, Odfjell has established solid relationships with several vendors worldwide.
 Having trusted partners in most of our frequent ports enables us to perform hull cleanings promptly upon detecting fouling.
 Solving the problem immediately ensures lower fuel consumption and more energy-efficient sailing at all times.

-“I think it is important for Odfjell to use a combination of reliable partners for the underwater operations to de-risk these operations, while at the same time be open to test new technology and ways of working,” Vegard comments.
+“I think it is important for Odfjell to use a combination of reliable partners for the underwater operations to de-risk these operations, while at the same time be open to test new technology and ways of working,” Marken comments.

 The Environmental Impact of Hull Cleaning

-A multitude of marine species, transported in a ship’s ballast water or on its hull, may survive and establish a reproductive population in the host environment.
+Many marine species, transported in a ship’s ballast water or on its hull, may survive and establish a reproductive population in the host environment.

 These species can outcompete native species and multiply into pest proportions, making them a significant threat to the world’s oceans and biodiversity conservation.

 “Odfjell works actively to reduce our negative environmental footprints as much as possible.
 It is also believed that more and more countries will impose regulations on what kind of pollution to allow in their waters.
-If we manage to stay in front of the regulation and already now can use technology to reduce our impact as much as possible, we are in a good place,” – Vegard says.
+If we manage to stay in front of the regulation and already now can use technology to reduce our impact as much as possible, we are in a good place,” Marken says.

 IMO has also introduced procedures for reactive cleaning: hull cleanings should strive for effective collection and use appropriate technology to capture all biofouling material and waste and adapt procedures for recycling facilities to ensure that biofouling organisms or waste substances are not released into the local aquatic environment.